-- ¶ 139 The Operational Environment shall provide physical security, commensurate with the value of the TOE and the data it stores or processes [OE.PHYSICAL PROTECTION]. - ¶ 140 Due to its intended function, this kind of TOE must be physically accessible to authorized Users, but it is not expected to be hardened against physical attacks.
-Therefore, the environment must provide an appropriate level of physical protection or monitoring to prevent physical attacks.
+- The Operational Environment shall provide physical security, commensurate with the value of the TOE and the data it stores or processes [OE.PHYSICAL_PROTECTION]. - Therefore, the environment must provide an appropriate level of physical protection or monitoring to prevent physical attacks.